keithharper/clj-dashboard-frontend/README.md

 # clj-dashboard-frontend

-A ClojureScript library designed to ... well, that part is up to you.
+A Clojure/ClojureScript implementation of the dashboard app.

 ## Usage

-FIXME
+None at this time.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Keith Harper

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.